 Bake Fruit Pies from Frozen

 There is a bad rep when it comes to the idea of freezing food; that somehow, fresher is always better.
-Well, when it comes to fruit pies, I can attest that freezing fruit pies prior to baking will result in a better-finished product.
+Well, when it comes to fruit pies, I can attest that freezing fruit pies before baking will result in a better-finished product.
 This is because the crust has a chance to cook first before the filling does (since it is frozen going into the oven), so you can ensure you have a beautifully crisp crust and perfectly cooked filling.

 Back when I used to make dozens of pies a week for a restaurant, we used to always freeze the fruit pies first before baking, and the results were always spectacular.